Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 • Supportive measures like hot fomentation may be given.

-Home Remedies for Nasal Polyps
+Home Remedies For Nasal Polyps

 • Black tea prepared with dry ginger powder and basil leaves helps relieving nasal discharge and sneezing and headache if associated.

-• Steam can be very helpful in relieving congestion; this can be used with menthol or eucalyptus oil.
+• Steam inhalation can be very helpful in relieving congestion; this can be used with menthol or eucalyptus oil.

-• If the nasal discharge becomes yellowish then it signifies infection in these cases freshly prepared garlic juice helps in relieving symptoms.
+• If the nasal discharge becomes yellowish then it signifies infection, in these cases freshly prepared garlic juice helps in relieving symptoms.
 Garlic acts as natural antibiotics.

 • The most common cure for nasal polyps is through nasal corticosteroids, which come in the form of a spray.
 Regularly spraying the polyp will reduce the inflammation and may even terminate it completely.
-Nasal corticosteroids are available in most drugstores or through prescription from a doctor.
+Nasal corticosteroids are available in most drugstores through prescription from a doctor.

-• Aside from corticosteroids, doctors can also prescribe to you other medications such as antihistamines to treat allergies, antibiotics to treat recurring infection, and antifungal medications to treat fungal allergies.
+• Aside from corticosteroids, doctors can also prescribe to you other medications such as antihistamines to treat allergies, antibiotics to treat recurring infection, and anti-fungal medications to treat fungal allergies.

 • When these medications fail, a patient may undergo polypectomy wherein the soft tissues particularly the polyps are extracted or removed using a small mechanical suction device known as the microdebrider.